Mariengs/css-frameworks/README.md

 # Bulit with

-- HTML
+- JavaScript (ES6+): For dynamic and interactive functionality
-- CSS
+- HTML & CSS: Basic UI structure and styling
-- Javascript
+- Noroff API: For authentication and social media features

 ## **Instructions to Run the Project**